Skip to Content Facebook Feature Image

 The LDP, which has enjoyed nearly unbroken rule since World War II, may have seen Ishiba's more centrist views as crucial in pushing back challenges by the liberal-leaning opposition and winning voter support as the party reels from corruption scandals that drove down outgoing Prime Minister Fumio Kishida's popularity.

-After his victory was announced, Ishiba stood up, waved and bowed repeatedly.
-“I will devote all my body and soul to making Japan a safe and secure country where everyone can live smiling,” he told lawmakers.
+After his victory was announced, Ishiba stood up, waved and bowed repeatedly and pledged to “devote all my body and soul" to regain public trust.

-Ishiba is expected to call a general election to try to capitalize on his win, but it is unclear when.
+He is expected to call a general election within weeks to capitalize on his win, but it is unclear when.
+He only said that he would seek the public's mandate at an appropriate time after forming his new administration.

 Ishiba, first elected to parliament in 1986, has served as defense minister, agriculture minister and in other key Cabinet posts, and was LDP secretary general under former Prime Minister Shinzo Abe.